-If an individual believes that the school has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the school Complaints Procedure and should also notify the Bursar.
+If an individual believes that the school has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should first notify the Bursar.
+If an individual then wishes to take the matter further, they should then utilise the school Complaints Procedure.
 You can also make a referral to or lodge a complaint with the Information Commissioner's Office (www.ico.org.uk), although the ICO recommends that steps are taken to resolve the matter with the school before involving the regulator.